-This time of the year is especially perfect for activities such as hiking, since the temperatures are low enough that even long hikes on the desert trails become possible.
-For example the route from Little Petra to Petra is a fantastic one to consider: Rated among the top hikes in the world by National Geographic, it has you enter Petra via the lesser travelled ‘back door’ route, meaning you are able to enjoy and explore the beautiful and wild landscape, as well as many other attractions on the way, without the heavy traffic of thousands of fellow tourists.
-It also incorporates the phenomenal site (and sight!) of Petra with a real grasp of cultural and historical places and traditions, which is why your trip will become a true experience.
+This time of the year is especially perfect for activities such as hiking, since the temperatures are comfortable for even long hikes on desert trails.
+For example the route from Little Petra to Petra is a fantastic hike to consider: Rated among the top hikes in the world by National Geographic, it has you enter Petra via the lesser travelled ‘back door’ route.
+That route enables you to explore the beautiful and wild landscape, as well as many other attractions on the way, without the heavy traffic of thousands of fellow tourists.
+It also incorporates the phenomenal site (and sight!) of Petra with a better grasp of cultural and historical places and traditions.

-A trip to Madaba for example, could include visits to several (heated) museums and churches, as well as a stroll on nearby Mount Nebo.
+A trip to Madaba, could include visits to several (heated) museums and churches, as well as a stroll on nearby Mount Nebo.
 The view over the Holy Land is best at this time of the year, when the dust in the air has been washed away by the winter rains.
 There is a renovated church on top of the mountain, boasting an array of beautiful mosaics, and on the road up to/down from the site itself you can visit the best folklore museum in Jordan: La Storia.
 In Madaba there are different churches that are also worth stopping by – above all the Church of St George accommodating the oldest existing map of the region. …and since Madaba is a predominantly Christian town, a December trip can incorporate the sighting of sparkling Christmas trees too!

 Another great option is to travel to the Dead Sea.
-Due to the low altitude, the climate in this region is much warmer than in the rest of Jordan, and the opportunities for relaxation are unrivaled.
+Due to it’s low altitude, the climate in this region is much warmer than in the rest of Jordan, and the opportunities for relaxation are unrivaled.
 Even if you find it too chilly to swim in the sea, many of the hotels have heated pools, plus the spas are heavenly- treat yourself!